revitron/revitron/README.md

 ## Install

-This library has to be used as a pyRevit extensions.
+This library has to be used as a [pyRevit](https://github.com/eirannejad/pyRevit) extensions.
 It can be installed using the pyRevit CLI as follows:

     pyrevit extend lib revitron https://github.com/revitron/revitron.git --dest=path\to\extensions

+### UI

+Note that there is also a ready-made Revitron UI extension including a lot of useful tools based on Revitron.
+It can be installed as follows:

+	pyrevit extend ui revitron https://github.com/revitron/revitron-ui.git --dest=path\to\extensions

 ## Docs